Bridging Natural and Social Science

 Notable Alumni: Matt Peldzus '12

 My name is Matt Peldzus and I graduated from UNC with a Geography and G.I.S. degree in 2012.
 I work for a company called AlsoEnergy out of Boulder.
 We customize and manufacture ways to measure solar energy using cloud technology.
 It's a fairly small company but almost doubling in size and profit each year.
 In 2009, AlsoEnergy introduced PowerTrack™, a cloud-based software platform for monitoring renewable energy system performance.
-Our company monitors 1,500 solar power project sites in the United States, Canada, Korea, Italy, Germany, Mexico, Slovakia, France, UAE, Australia, Spain and Greece.
-This is a photo from 2009 when I joined Dr. Barton’s field course to Peru.
+Our company monitors 1,500 solar power project sites around the world.

 Notable Alumni: Ben Rude '11